 All honours PPE students are required to submit their Politics and Economics course choices via Form B and submit a separate form to the Schools of PPLS with their Philosophy course choices.
 The School of Economics is not responsible for signing you up for your Economics courses.

 - Timetabling information and SPS course listings

-Timetabling information should become available in late July/August 2021
+Finalised timetabling information should become available in late July/August 2023

-SPS also has a course listings page, where we will list our 2021-22 courses and update this with timetabling information as this becomes available.
-This will not show the full details of all the courses available to you, so please ensure you review DRPS to see your full options.
+You can access our course listings documents via the links below.
+These will show you the draft timetabling details for courses within SPS.
+These documents will not show the full details of all the courses available to you, so please ensure you review DRPS to see all of your options.

 View course listings